How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 How to deal with a hacked WordPress website

 If a brute force attack has been successful, you should assume the worst: your website has been compromised.
-Therefore, your first priority is to secure your website.
-Here are the major steps you should take to contain the damage:
+Therefore, your first priority is to scan your website.

 Is your site susceptible to brute force attacks?